Anand7860/Internship-Project/README.md

 # Internship-Project
-This is project I amde during my internship
+This is project I made during my internship